Cavoodle Dog Breed Info [ aka Cavapoo]

-Also known as Cavapoo and Cavadoodle, Cavoodle is a mixture of Cavalier King Charles Spaniel and Poodle.
-It is believed that this breed was bred in the US for the first time in the 1950s and is among the most popular hybrid breeds in the country.
+The Cavoodle is a delightful crossbreed originating from the combination of the Cavalier King Charles Spaniel and the Poodle.
+This charming breed is believed to have been first intentionally bred in the United States during the 1950s, and it has since become one of the most beloved hybrid breeds in the world.
 Later it gained popularity in several countries, especially in Australia.
-At the moment, it is the most popular designer dog in Australia.
+Today, it proudly holds the title of being the most popular designer dog in Australia.

-Because of its low to non-shedding coat, it is considered a hypoallergenic dog breed.
+Because of its low to non-shedding coat, the Cavoodle is considered a hypoallergenic dog breed.
 It has an excellent temperament and will do well with the children, elders and strangers.

-If you are looking to get a Cavoodle puppy, it is highly recommended to learn its pros, cons, health-related issues, temperament, and breeders.
+If you’re considering getting a Cavoodle puppy, it is highly recommended to know more about its pros, cons, health-related issues, grooming requirements and temperament.

-In this article, you’ll find all the traits and features of Cavoodle dogs and every single bit of information about this all-rounder dog breed.
+In this article, you’ll find all the traits and features of Cavoodle dogs and every single bit of information about them.
 Check Cavoodle FAQs.

 Let’s first find some quick facts about Cavoodle.